 Do You Need A Humidity Dome For Seeds?

 You do not need a humidity dome for seeds.
 Your seeds will germinate just fine without a humidity dome.

 For more information, check out my article on how long seeds last.

 What Is A Humidity Dome?

 If you need to increase the humidity, check out my article on the best humidity level for plants (and how to achieve it).

-You can find some domes that are 7.5 inches high or taller.
+You can find some humidity domes that are 7.5 inches high or taller.
 For more information, check out humidity domes on the Bootstrap Farmer website.

 This is a real life-saver (or plant saver) when you want to help your seedlings to acclimate to the environment outside of the dome.
 It also helps to prevent seedlings from getting too hot under the dome.

 Does A Humidity Dome Need Holes?